tsora1603/Pixora-theme/README.md

 <br>

-# 🖥️ how to install
+# 🖥️ How to Install

 ## 1. Clone the repo
 ```bash